mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/external-entities.md

 {{< figure src="/attachments/refguide/modeling/domain-model/external-entities/external-entity-properties.png" alt="External Entity Properties" >}}

-* **Name** – the name of the entity in the local app.
+* **Name** – the name of the entity in the local app
-* **Original name** – shows the name of the entity as defined in the originating app.
+* **Original name** – shows the name of the entity as defined in the originating app
-* **Capabilities** - indicates whether the service supports creating, reading, updating and/or deleting objects.
+* **Capabilities** - indicates whether the service supports creating, reading, updating, and/or deleting objects
-* **Create and change locally** - when switched off, the app can only create and update objects when the server supports it.
-When switched on, the app can create and update objects, but will not be able to [/refguide/send-external-object/](send) them to the server.
+* **Create and change locally** - when switched off, the app can only create and update objects when the server supports it; when switched on, the app can create and update objects, but will not be able to [/refguide/send-external-object/](send) them to the server
-* **Summary** – shows the description for the entity in the originating app (shown only when there is a description).
+* **Summary** – shows the description for the entity in the originating app (shown only when there is a description)

 ### 3.2 Attributes {#attributes}